What are the ways in which a property can be sold in tax sale?

 , extension 3215, for more information regarding special assessments or liens.

 What should I do if I have overpaid my taxes?

 If you have paid more than is due for a particular tax year, we cannot, by law, apply the overpayment to a future year.
 You will receive a letter at least 60 days before the next tax deadline that will instruct you how to request a refund from the Auditor's office.
-The process is complicated due to legalities and will take a few weeks.
 Although the Treasurer signs all county checks, they do not write checks for the county and therefore cannot issue refunds.